Greater comeback than Lazarus: From the cross to the crown

 Suffering comes before glory

-At Easter we remember the death and resurrection of Jesus Christ.
-These events are unique to the Christian faith.
-In this article we will look at what happened after the resurrection, and at four differences between Christ’s death and His heavenly reign.
+At Easter we remember the death and resurrection of Jesus Christ, events unique to the Christian faith.
+In this article we will look at what happened after His resurrection, and at four contrasts between His death and heavenly reign.

 After the resurrection

-People sometimes say: “the greatest comeback since Lazarus”, because Lazarus came back to life from the dead.
-But Lazarus died again, he was still mortal; whereas the resurrected Lord had a redeemed immortal body.
-Jesus was the first to be resurrected to eternal life (1 Cor.
+People sometimes say this was the greatest comeback since Lazarus because Lazarus came back from the dead, but died again because he was still mortal.
+But the resurrected Lord had a redeemed immortal body.
+He was the first to be resurrected to eternal life (1 Cor.
 15:23).
-It was a different resurrection because He ascended into heaven to live forever.
+His was a different resurrection because He ascended into heaven to live forever.
 That’s a much greater comeback than Lazarus.
-In fact Jesus went from the lowest place on earth where He endured the suffering and humiliation of execution as a criminal, to the highest place in heaven where He reigns over all creation.
+In fact, Jesus went from the lowest place on earth, where He endured the suffering and humiliation of execution as a criminal, to the highest place in heaven, where He reigns over all creation.
 What a contrast!

 Different crowns

-Two types of crown are mentioned in the New Testament: a garland, which was worn by a victorious athlete; and a diadem, which was worn by royalty and symbolised the power to reign.
-Both of these types of crown are used in the Bible to symbolically describe Jesus Christ.
-Crowns are also mentioned with respect to the Lord’s cross and reign.
+Two types of crown are mentioned in the New Testament: a garland worn by a victorious athlete, and a diadem worn by royalty that symbolized the power to reign.
+Both of these crowns are used in the Bible to describe Jesus.
+Crowns are also mentioned in respect to His cross and reign.

 Crown of thorns.
-Humanity gave Him the crown of thorns (Mt.
+Humanity, by way of the Roman soldiers, gave Christ the crown of thorns (Mt.
 27:27-31; Mk.
 15:16-20; Jn.
-19:2-5).
-Our Lord was crowned with thorns and given a purple robe and a staff in a mock coronation of the “king of the Jews” by the Roman soldiers.
-Thorns are a product of the curse, which was God’s judgement on humanity’s fall into sinful behavior (Gen. 3:17-19).
-In Genesis, thorns are associated with sin, struggle, sweat and death.
-So at the cross, Christ had a symbol of the curse on His head.
+19:2-5), a purple robe and a staff in a mock coronation of the “king of the Jews.”
+Thorns are a product of the curse, which was God’s judgment on humanity’s fall into sinful behavior (Gen. 3:17-19).
+In Genesis thorns are associated with sin, struggle, sweat and death.
+At the cross, Christ had a symbol of the curse on His head.

 Different companions

 Christ was crucified between two criminals (Mt.
 27:38).
-It was a shameful and humiliating death and a time of much grief and sorrow (Lk.
-23:27-28, 48).
-In heaven the Lord is accompanied by the redeemed: before going to the cross the Lord prayed, “Father, I want those You have given me to be with me where I am, and to see my glory …” (Jn.
+It was a shameful death and a time of much grief and sorrow (Lk.
+23:27-28,48).
+However, before going to the cross He prayed, “Father, I want those You have given Me to be with Me where I am, and to see My glory” (Jn.
 17:24).
-Futhermore, in heaven there will be angels and much joy and singing (Rev. 5:11-12).
-So at the cross the Lord was accompanied by criminals, but in heaven He is accompanied by the redeemed and angels.
+At the cross He was in the company of criminals, but in heaven He is in the company of the redeemed and of angels (Rev. 5:11-12).

 Different comings of Christ

-In His first coming, the Lord entered Jerusalem on a donkey; whereas He will be on a war horse in His second coming: “I saw heaven standing open and there before me was a white horse, whose rider is called Faithful and True.
+In His first coming the Lord entered Jerusalem on a donkey.
+In His second coming He will be on a war horse: “I saw heaven standing open and there before me was a white horse, whose rider is called Faithful and True.
 With justice He judges and wages war.
-His eyes are like blazing fire, and on His head are many crowns …” (Rev. 19:11-12).
-His supremacy is emphasised by wearing “many crowns”.
+His eyes are like blazing fire, and on His head are many crowns” (Rev. 19:11-12).
+His supremacy is emphasized by His wearing “many crowns.”

-Although the Messiah’s suffering and glory were both foretold in the Old Testament, the relationship between these was not obvious at that time.
-Psalm 22:1-21 describes the Lord’s suffering on the cross.
-For example, “My God, my God, why have you forsaken me?
-Why are you so far from saving me, so far from my cries of anguish?” was spoken at the cross (Ps.
+Although Christ’s suffering and glory were both foretold in the Old Testament, their relationship was not obvious at that time.
+Psalm 22:1-21 describes the Lord’s suffering.
+For example, “My God, My God, why have you forsaken Me?
+Why are you so far from saving Me, so far from My cries of anguish?” was spoken at the cross (Ps.
 22:1; Mt.
 27:46).
-The following verses describe His millennial reign over the earth (Ps.
-22:22-31).
+Psalm 22:22-31 describe His millennial reign over the earth.
 For example, “All the ends of the earth will remember and turn to the LORD, and all the families of the nations will bow down before Him, for dominion belongs to the LORD and He rules over the nations” (Ps.
 22:26-27).
-So, we see in the same passage the cross and the crown; the suffering and the glory.
+We see in the same passage the cross and the crown; the suffering and the glory.

-Christ’s cross and Christ’s crown are keys to understanding the Bible.
-Aspects of Christ’s sacrifice and death for sinners and His kingdom and future glory can be seen in many passages of Scripture.
-“Concerning this salvation, the prophets, who spoke of the grace that was to come to you, searched intently and with the greatest care, trying to find out the time and circumstances to which the Spirit of Christ in them was pointing when He predicted the sufferings of the Messiah and the glories that would follow (1 Pt.
+Christ’s cross and crown are keys to understanding the Bible.
+And aspects of His sacrifice and death for sinners, and His kingdom and future glory can be seen in many passages of Scripture.
+“Concerning this salvation, the prophets, who spoke of the grace that was to come to you, searched intently and with the greatest care, trying to find out the time and circumstances to which the Spirit of Christ in them was pointing when He predicted the sufferings of Christ and the glories that would follow” (1 Pet.
 1:10-11).
-The Old Testament prophets predicted the Lord’s sufferings and the glories that would follow, but they didn’t know that there would thousands of years between these events.
+The Old Testament prophets predicted the Lord’s sufferings and the glories that would follow, but they didn’t know that there would be thousands of years between these events.

 Christ’s mission was to go to the cross to die for our sin.
-Now, having paid the price for human sin, He is highly exalted at God’s right hand and will come again as King of kings and Lord of lords.
-His cross had to precede His crown.
-This sequence is summarised: “He humbled Himself by becoming obedient to death—even death on a cross!
+Now, having paid the price for sin, He is highly exalted at God’s right hand and will come again as King of kings and Lord of lords.
+His cross had to precede His crown: “He humbled Himself by becoming obedient to death – even death on a cross!
 Therefore God exalted Him to the highest place and gave Him the name that is above every name, that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue acknowledge that Jesus Christ is Lord, to the glory of God the Father” (Phil.
-2:8b-11).
+2:8-11).

 Lessons for us

-We have seen that Jesus went from the lowest place on earth (the cross) to the highest place in heaven where He reigns over all creation.
-The cross is past and the tomb is empty.
-What a change there is between His comings to earth: from a crown of thorns to a crown of glory, from criminals to the redeemed, from death to dominion, from suffering to glory.
+Jesus went from the lowest place on earth (the cross) to the highest place in heaven where He reigns over all creation.
+What a change there is between His two comings to earth – from crown of thorns to crown of glory, from criminal to the redeemed, from death to dominion, and from suffering to glory.

 Because Jesus endured the cross, He now wears the crown and we can have the assurance of eternal life with Him in heaven.
 For Jesus, suffering had to precede glory.
 The New Testament pattern of suffering followed by glory applies to us as well: believers suffer now, but will be released into the glory of immortal bodies at the resurrection (Rom.
 8:16-25; 2 Cor.
-4:16-18):
+4:16-18).
+Like the Lord, believers must be willing to suffer and lose their lives for His sake (Lk.
+9:23).

-So the Biblical pattern is that suffering in this life will lead to an inheritance of eternal glory.
-We should not be focused on our present physical situation, but be looking ahead.
-We are not promised a trouble free life, in fact the opposite is the case because trouble is inevitable (Jn.
+The Biblical pattern is that suffering in this life will lead to an inheritance of eternal glory.
+We should not be focusing on our present physical situation, but be looking ahead.
+We are not promised a trouble-free life; in fact the opposite is the case because Jesus tells us that trouble is inevitable (Jn.
 16:33).
-Just look at the lives of Jesus and Paul, who are examples for us.
-Paul wrote, “we fix our eyes not on what is seen, but on what is unseen, since what is seen is temporary, but what is unseen is eternal” (2 Cor.
-4:18).
-So let’s focus ahead to when it will be clear to all that the One who went to the cross also wears the crown.
+Look at His life as an example, and focus on the One who went to the cross and who now wears the crown.

 See the other article in this series: